parsa011/EzLorem/README.md

 * _HtmlTag_    : 'span'  - string  - | Html TagName |   generate as this html Tag and default is **p** tag
 * _HtmlClasses_: 'class' - string  - |  Html class  |   add some html Class to the tag
 * _addText_    : 'hello' - string  - |     any      |   if you want text start with something else use this one

+# Versions

+1.4.0 : now it's possible to change regulator position with cursor (documents added)

+1.3.6 : Some minor changes on code

+1.3.3 : added **AddGenerator()**

+1.3.2 : fixed some bugs

+1.3.0 : Added Lorem Generator (preview) , To get the desired text, it is very difficult to go to the code and change it and see the result.
+With the Generator, you can increase or decrease the text (real-time), and see the result, and take the options (units value).

+1.2.0 : New Feature , generate lorem with html attributes

+1.1.6 : added .min file